-Hysterectomy: Important things you need to know
+Hysterectomy: what you need to know

 Why might I need a hysterectomy?

+A hysterectomy is a surgical procedure to remove your womb.
 There are several reasons why you might need this operation.
 Hysterectomy is used to treat different conditions.
 These include:

 Long-term pelvic pain